beluej123/OrbMechKeeby_Curtis/README.md

 Clone the repository and navigate to the Python files directory.
 Install the required .py packages and run scripts directly.

 ### C++
-Clone the repository and navigate to the C++ and C++ Header files directory.
+Clone the repository and navigate to the C++ and C Header files directory.
 Navigate to the .cpp and .h files and execute scripts as needed.

 ## Installation